Classic High School Exchange in Japan

 PLEASE NOTE THAT THIS PROGRAM IS ONLY AVAILABLE FOR NATIVE ENGLISH SPEAKERS.
 Consult us if you have a different mother tongue.

-* Price in Japanese Yen per participant.
+* Costs in Japanese Yen per participant.
 Invoice is issued in US Dollars and the final amount will be determined based on the exchange rate of the day when the invoice is issued.

 Not included : Application Fees (65 EUR)